 Here is what happens to a young person who has grown up in the social media era: they learn, very early, that belonging is conditional.
 That it requires performance.
 That it can be withdrawn without warning by an algorithm, a trend shift, or a single bad post.

 This creates a specific kind of dread — the feeling that life is slipping by and you are spending it trying to catch up to a standard that keeps moving.
 That the window of being young and relevant is closing, and you have not yet figured out who you are or why any of it matters.
-That the hours spent scrolling are hours you cannot get back, but stopping feels more frightening than continuing.

-The WHO's 2025 Commission on Social Connection found that teenagers aged 13–17 are the loneliest demographic in the world.[4]
-Researchers at Springtide found that 1 in 3 young people say they feel completely alone most of the time, and 40% say they have no one to talk to and feel left out.[9]
-The mortality impact of this level of social disconnection, according to the U.S. Surgeon General's advisory, is comparable to smoking up to 15 cigarettes a day.[11]
+The WHO's 2025 Commission on Social Connection found that teenagers aged 13–17 are the loneliest demographic in the world.
+Springtide found that 1 in 3 young people say they feel completely alone most of the time, and 40% say they have no one to talk to and feel left out.
+The mortality impact of this level of social disconnection, according to the U.S. Surgeon General's advisory, is comparable to smoking up to 15 cigarettes a day.

 This is the generation that has more ways to connect than any humans who have ever lived — and is the most disconnected.
 That paradox is not accidental.
 It is the predictable outcome of substituting performance for presence, metrics for meaning, and an audience for a community.